newrelic/newrelic-agent-control/docs/README.md

 }
 ```

-Users need to enable the local server by adding the following setting in the  [Super Agent Configuration](#super-agent-configuration) file:
+Users need to enable the local server by adding the following setting in the  [Agent Control Configuration](#agent-control-configuration) file:

 ```yaml
 server: